Erie insurance review 2023

-In 2020, Erie started to offer gift card and gift certificate reimbursement coverage for its Secure Home policies.
-Customers could receive reimbursement for up to $250 per gift card purchased from businesses within 100 miles of their home, with a maximum of $500 per policy period.
+Erie offers gift card and gift certificate reimbursement coverage for its ErieSecure Home policies.
+Customers may receive reimbursement for up to $250 per gift card purchased from businesses within 100 miles of their home, with a maximum of $500 per policy period.

 Erie life insurance

+Erie offers four life insurance products: term life, whole life, universal life and Erie’s exclusive ERIExpress Life.
 Erie’s term life insurance may be a good option for those who want a fixed coverage term and intend for the policy to pay for expenses that may be burdensome to loved ones, such as funeral costs and mortgage or credit card debt.
-Whole and universal life have no fixed terms, but among the many differences between the two, universal life offers more flexibility in adjusting the death benefit.
-Erie’s unique ERIExpress life insurance policy is ideal for those aged 18-55.
-This policy typically offers a simple application, fast approval and may not require a medical exam.
+Whole and universal life have no fixed terms, but universal life offers the most flexible death benefit.
+Erie’s unique ERIExpress Life policy may be ideal for people looking for a simplified application and fast approval.

 Erie life insurance endorsements

-Erie life services
+Erie life tools and benefits